sosprz/nettemp/readme.md

 # nettemp

-Nettemp is a data colector, with:
+Nettemp is a data colector and monitoring app, with:
 * Status dashboard, with grouping, sorting function, gauge, mini charts, map.
 * Charts, highcharts, chartsjs, NVD3
 * Map, Visual arrangement of sensors on the plan